Pylons/pyramid_mailer/docs/index.rst

         mailer = request.registry['mailer']

-Note that the ``pyramid_mailer.get_mailer()`` API will not work if you construct and seat your own mailer in this way.
+Note that the ``pyramid_mailer.get_mailer()`` API will not work if you construct and set your own mailer in this way.

 .. _configuration: